Using the Motion Sensor 360 range with Crestron

 In this blog we are going to look at how to connect the Faradite Motion Sensor 360 range to Crestron systems.
 Crestron is one of the largest and most established control solutions on the market with endless possibilities.

-We are going to look at connecting the Faradite Motion Sensor 360 - Volt Free to 3 Crestron devices: the DIN-AP3, the C2N-UNI8IO Universal keypad interface and the GLS-SIM Sensor integration module.
+We are going to look at connecting the Faradite Motion Sensor 360 - Volt Free to 3 Crestron devices: the DIN-AP3, the C2N-UNI8IO Universal keypad interface, a Horizon™ keypad and the GLS-SIM Sensor integration module.

 The range of applications the PIRs can be used to trigger within Crestron are virtually endless but typical examples of motion based events would be automatic lighting, automated heating override or security alerts.